 Brass, wrought and cast iron, with traces of polychrome painted decoration and hardstone cabochons (the supporting stand of later date)

 71 x 117 x11 cm

-The present gates have features in common with some of the best known nineteenth-century iron work produced by Skidmore, often to the designs of William Butterfield.
-Examples include the Lichfield Screen, 1855-61, the Hereford Screen, 1862 (now V&A) and the Albert Memorial, 1866-75.
+The present gates have features in common with some of the best known nineteenth-century iron work produced by Skidmore.
+Examples, in addition to the Hereford Screen, include the Lichfield Screen, 1855-61 and the Albert Memorial, 1866-75.

 No physical or documentary evidence has been found to confirm the provenance of these gates.